lambdaclass/concrete/docs/bugs/027_emitssa_quadratic_rendering.md

   (lines ~1321-1322 and ~1413-1414), and `collectSValTys` using `++`;
 - block/instruction text assembly built by string `++` append per instruction.

-## Proposed Fix
+## Partial Fix (2026-07-09)

-Assemble instruction/block output and type lists without repeated `++`: collect into `Array` (or a list built in reverse then reversed once) and `String.join` / `intercalate` at the end — O(n).
-This is a codegen perf refactor, not a correctness bug: output is correct, just slow at scale.
-Bug 026 caps array- repeat literals at 2^20, which bounds the array-literal trigger; this bug is the general quadratic and should be fixed before large (20k+ LOC / large-function) workloads.
+The **type-collection folds** in `emitSModule` and `scanBuiltinEnumArgs` did `acc ++ collectSInstTys inst` — copying the growing accumulator once per instruction, O(n²) over a function's instruction count.
+Flipped to `collectSInstTys inst ++ acc` (prepend small onto big; the collected type list is deduped downstream via `findSome?`/`filterMap`, so order is irrelevant), and the seed `acc ++ retTys ++ paramTys` → `retTys ++ paramTys ++ acc`.

+Effect: a 20 000-element array literal went from a hard timeout (>2 min) to compiling.
+This removed the dominant quadratic.

+## Remaining (still Open)

+Codegen of very large functions is still superlinear (measured ~7s at 10k instructions, ~35s at 20k — worse than the 2× the size implies).
+The remaining cost is elsewhere on the `--emit-llvm` path (candidates: per-string `ssaEscapeStringForLLVM` `acc ++ char` at EmitSSA.lean:455; `dedupDecls` `acc.any` scan; or inherent output-size effects in the `EmitLLVM.printLLVM*` text assembly, which already uses `intercalate`).
+Pinning it down needs actual profiling, not eyeballing, and is a broader codegen refactor.
+Bug 026 caps array-repeat literals at 2²⁰, which bounds the array-literal trigger in practice; this remaining quadratic matters before large (20k+ LOC / large-function) workloads and should be driven by a profiler.